MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/performing-solution-product-specific-guidance.md

 - Log any performance risks and check them often.

-- Use [the Dynamics 365 migration framework](/dynamics365/get-started/migration/migration-overview) to import and export large datasets.
+- Use the Dynamics 365 migration framework to import and export large datasets.
 OData can't handle large volumes of data well.
+Learn more at [Migrate to Dynamics 365 online from Dynamics on-premises products](../migrate/overview.md).

 - Use set-based data entities and parallelism to move large datasets faster.